 - 8 tablespoons butter

 - 2 teaspoons garlic powder

-Pour the egg whites in a separate bowl and beat lightly.
+- Pour the egg whites in a separate bowl and beat them lightly.

-Bake for 7 minutes; turn over and continue to bake for 5 to 6 minutes, or until golden brown.
+- Bake for 7 minutes; turn over and continue to bake for 5 to 6 more minutes, or until golden brown.

 - Arrange on serving plate and garnish with fresh parsley.

 - When completely melted, remove from heat and let stand about 20 seconds.

 - Pick up the saucepan and tilt it towards you; using a spoon, remove the foamy layer on top and discard foam.